7 Magical Boutique Hotels in Cornwall You’ll Love

 Hebasca Hotel is both fun and elegant.
 The thoughtful, colourful details really make the space comfortable, almost like your second home.
 That is, if your home has high thread count sheets, handcrafted furniture, and a power drench shower.

-In addition to these obvious drawing cards, you’ll also love that this hotel in Cornwall just a few steps from Crooklets beach.
+In addition to these obvious drawing cards, you’ll also love that this hotel in Cornwall is just a few steps from Crooklets beach — a popular spot for learner surfers.
 Situated just 5 minutes from the centre of Bude, you can walk to all the nearby attractions, cafes, and restaurants.

 Hebasca Hotel interior Cornwall